pwmcintyre/sdlc/slides.md

 ### Green Flags in Companies

-- Strong engineering culture {.fragment}
+- Strong engineering culture
-- Automated CI/CD and testing {.fragment}
+- Automated CI/CD and testing
-- Blameless postmortems {.fragment}
+- Blameless postmortems
-- Time allocated for tech debt and learning {.fragment}
+- Time allocated for tech debt and learning
-- Good documentation and onboarding {.fragment}
+- Good documentation and onboarding
-- Healthy work-life balance {.fragment}
+- Healthy work-life balance
-- Clear career progression paths {.fragment}
+- Clear career progression paths

 Note: Ask about these things in interviews.
 The company is interviewing you, but you're also interviewing them.